University "Marta Abreu" of Las Villas

 The University "Marta Abreu" of Las Villas (Universidad Central "Marta Abreu" de Las Villas, UCLV) is an undergraduate and graduate public university located in Santa Clara, Cuba, founded in 1952 and having a remote campus called "Universidad de Montaña" located in Topes de Collantes, the heart of the Escambray Mountains.

+It is the alma mater of the current President of Cuba and First Secretary of the Communist Party of Cuba, Miguel Díaz-Canel.

 Organization

 The university academic programs are divided into 13 departments with an added program in the Department of Humanities which offers a bachelor's degree in journalism.